openwhyd/openwhyd/docs/INSTALL.md

 If you want to rebuild the Docker image and run it in the background, use `docker-compose up -d --build --force-recreate`.

+If you want to connect to the MongoDB database with the `mongo` shell using `docker-compose` container: run `docker-compose exec mongo mongo mongodb://localhost:27117/openwhyd_test`.

 ### Setup (manual)

 - Install Node.js, MongoDB, GraphicsMagick or ImageMagick